bringauto/etna/README.md

 All the scenarios and configurations must be stored in the `configuration/virtual-fleet-management` directory, so the docker container has access to it.
 Both variables have default values, so the Virtual Fleet Management can be started without setting them.

+### Mission module display tool

+The Mission Module Display Tool runs a simple web server to display the positions of vehicles on a map.
+By default, the server is available at `http://localhost:5000`.
+It utilizes the fleet protocol HTTP API to retrieve vehicle positions.
+Comprehensive documentation can be found [here](https://github.com/bringauto/mission-module-display-tool/blob/main/README.md).

 ### Common Issues